International Military Sports Council: Sports

 CISM annually organises over twenty Military World Championships for different sports in which all member nations can take part.
 They also organize continental and regional competitions and every four years the Military World Games are held.
 This is a multisports event which is organized by CISM in conjunction with CISM member nations.

-The sports include: basketball; bowling, boxing, cross country running, cycling, golf, judo, lifesaving, marathon, modern pentathlon, orienteering, parachuting, rugby football, sailing, shooting, skiing, soccer, softball, swimming, taekwondo, track and field, triathlon, volleyball, beach volleyball, and wrestling.
+The sports include: basketball; bowling, boxing, cross country running, cycling, football, golf, judo, lifesaving, marathon, modern pentathlon, orienteering, parachuting, rugby football, sailing, shooting, skiing, softball, swimming, taekwondo, track and field, triathlon, volleyball, beach volleyball, and wrestling.

 26 Sports recognized in March 2025.